NeuronSphere/hmd-tmpl-modeler/docs/basic_usage.rst

         a 'schemas' folder.
 Place that schemas folder within the 'src' folder of this (hmd-tmpl-modeler) repository.
     *.
 Manually create the appropriate *.hms* files and place them into 'src/schemas/<namespace>' in this (hmd-tmpl-modeler) repository.
 This is possible, but annoying to do manually.
+    *.
+Use a tool or script to extract *.hms* model files from relational or other data sources.

 #.
 Run mickey for all templates